redhat-ai-dev/model-catalog-example/tutorials/model-guide.md

 ### Directory Format & Best Practices

-When looking to add Tech Docs to your resource there are a few practices you should adhere to, this will help ensure that everything is rendered correctly:
+When looking to add Tech Docs to your resource there are a few practices you should adhere to; this will help ensure that everything is rendered correctly:

 - All documentation should be under `/docs` with image assets such as PNGs being stored under `/docs/images` and Markdown files containing code samples under `/docs/code`